-You can add and remove certificates in that directory at any time. configure_curve must be called every time certificates are added or removed, in order to update the Authenticator's state
+You can add and remove certificates in that directory at any time. configure_curve must be called every time certificates are added or removed, in order to update the Authenticator's state configure_curve_callback (domain='', credentials_provider=None)

 To allow all client keys without checking, specify CURVE_ALLOW_ANY for the location.